LexBorisoff/web-cli/README.md

 ## URLs

-When providing a URL as a value, the default behavior is to access that URL directly:
+When providing a URL value, the default behavior is to open that URL directly:

 ```bash
 web github.com